charley-dixon/dollar-game/README.md

 * I am going to create different scripts for the setup & rules/gameplay to keep my code organized
 * Order will be randomized since players are not actually sitting at a baseball game
   * This keeps the game fair since the order is probably the most important element of luck
+* Instead of the original flow I envisioned (# of players, player names, player budgets, units per turn), it would make more sense to create each player one by one with a specific budget assigned to them.
+This way I can call the player constructor function each time this information is entered.